oarefi/Hierarchical-Transformer-Language-Model/README.md

 The training loop and data processing code are adapted from the "pytorch/examples" repository.
 Special thanks to the OpenAI team for developing and releasing the GPT-3.5 model, which served as the foundation for this language model.
 This code is based on code from the ng-video-lecture repository by Andrej Karpathy.
-The original code can be found in this YouTube video.